cisagov/development-guide/project_setup/skeletonize-existing-repository.md

 ## Update skeleton's `example` references ##

+Some skeletons need additional configuration.
+For example, with `skeleton-python-library` and its module structure inside `src/example`.

 This step includes such activities as:

 - Update `setup.py` with non-example information
 - Arrange into appropriate folders, such as `src` and `test`
-- Update the `codeowners` to reflect subject matter expertise and codebase familiarity
+- Update the `codeowners` file to reflect subject matter expertise and codebase familiarity
   - Aim to have at least two codeowners for every repository

-Some skeletons need additional configuration, such as with `skeleton-python-library` and its module structure inside `src/example`.

 ## Run pre-commit against existing files ##

-The skeleton will bring along with it our standard pre-commit hook configurations, including linting and other checks, with `setup-env`.
+The skeleton will bring along with it our standard pre-commit hook configurations, including linting and other checks, within `setup-env`.

 ```sh
 # Check all existing files